Why COVID cases are rising again in some Indian states | DW | 16.09.2021

 "The third wave is not coming, it is already here," Mumbai's mayor Kishori Pednekar told reporters on Tuesday.

-In a meeting last week, the central government emphasized that there was no room for complacency when it came to preparedness.
+In a meeting last week, the central government emphasized that there was no room for complacency when it comes to preparedness.

 Prime Minister Narendra Modi said efforts were being made to increase hospital bed capacity and oxygen availability, as part of the government's COVID Emergency Response Package II.